 - Faculty of Dental Surgery: MFDS, FDSRCS, Specialty Member, Associate

 If your search is part of a defined activity for educational purposes (e.g. part of a requirement for a certificate or degree) then we will not be able to conduct the search on your behalf.
 Please see below for the support we can offer.

 I want to conduct my own searches:

-You can access training resources to help you make the most of searching Medline and Embase on the Ovid Training Platform.
-Please email email@example.com or phone 020 7869 6556 if you would like any advice or support.
+Alternatively, there are online training and resources available to help you make the most of searching Ovid MEDLINE and Embase on the Ovid Training Platform.

 See also the below training guides:

 RCS England Literature Search Service conduct your own searches using our databases